There is no fetter like illusion, no force greater than Yoga,

 This course is available for your YTT program!
 Our robust coverage of the history & philosophy of Yoga can plug right into your curriculum, and is available at an affordable group rate.

-Course prompts will be emailed weekly, offering added discussion points for the class that just concluded as well as preparation for the next class.
-The course has 8 classes, so you will receive 8 of these emails, over 8 weeks time.
+Course prompts will be emailed for each class on a weekly basis, offering added discussion points for the class that just concluded as well as preparation for the next class.

 You can go more slowly or move ahead, if that works best for you.
-You will have access to the full course from day 1, allowing total flexibility.
+You will have access to the full course from day 1, and it will never expire, allowing total flexibility.

-You can ask questions anytime in the private group forum, where both Dr. Oakes and the full community are engaged.
+You can ask questions anytime in the course comments, where Dr. Oakes will engage in dialogue.
 You may also be interested in joining Dr. Oakes’ dynamic Facebook group to continue engaging with a global community of practitioners devoted to study and discourse.

 Learn anywhere, anytime.
-Let’s face it, everyone is busy these days and not everyone has time to time to spend in personal study.
+Everyone is busy these days and not everyone has time to time to spend in personal study.
 This course is delivered on a digital learning platform that can be accessed from your home computer or on-the-go from any mobile device.

 Stop, start, repeat.
 Online learning allows you to take a break when needed without missing anything.
 You can repeat those words that didn’t quite sink in a few more times, rewatch a whole video, or even the whole course as many times as you’d like!